tiqi-group/pydase_service_base/README.md

 This integration ensures that your primary `pydase` server and `YourServiceClass` service are set up.
 It also incorporates the `IonizerServer` on port `8002`.

-For more details on the `IonizerServer`, refer to the [official documentation](https://pydase.readthedocs.io/en/latest/) or get in touch with the maintainers.
+For more details on the `IonizerServer`, get in touch with the maintainers.

 ## License